tiagoamaro/pickpocket/README.md

 - `pickpocket renew`
     - This will synchronize your local library with your remote.
 Keep in mind: any article marked as read locally **WILL DELETED** from your remote library

+## Pickpocket Files

+All Pickpocket files are stored at the `~/.pickpocket` folder.

+- `library_file`
+    - YAML file which stores your local library, marking articles as unread or read
+- `authorization_token`
+    - File which stores your authorization token
+- `oauth_token`
+    - File which stores your OAuth token

 ## Don't Trust Me?

 Pickpocket ships with its own consumer key, which will ask for access to modify/retrieve your articles.